 Maintain Good Oral Hygiene

 This is key to fighting bad breath, yet a lot of people overlook it.
 This helps reduce odour-causing bacteria in your mouth.
-Follow this up with a twice-daily rinse to help prevent cavities and reduce bacteria-causing plaque.
+Follow this up with a twice-daily rinse to help prevent cavities and reduce plaque-causing bacteria.

 Watch What You Eat

-Everything you consume gets absorbed into your bloodstream only to reappear when you breathe and speak.
+Certain foods you consume get absorbed into your bloodstream only to reappear when you breathe.
 Pungent ingredients like garlic, onions and other spicy foods are some of the worst offenders.
-So eat more vegetables and herbs like celery, carrots and parsley —their higher water content will help flush your mouth of debris.
+So, eat more vegetables and herbs like celery, carrots and parsley —their higher water content will help flush your mouth of debris.

 If you can’t follow up a meal with brushing, flossing and rinsing, drinking fluids can help cleanse your mouth of bacteria and food particles before they can start to cause problems.
 Water is ideal.
 Steer clear of fizzy drinks—all that excess sugar will bind to your teeth and gums, mixing with the leftover remnants of your meal and cause bad breath.